riconaranjo/iOS-Workshop/README.md

 ## Reading the Storyboard

 Select the file named **Main.storyboard**.
-This is the Storyboard for your new app.
+This is the <a href="https://developer.apple.com/library/content/documentation/General/Conceptual/Devpedia-CocoaApp/Storyboard.html">Storyboard</a> for your new app.

 The **Storyboard** allows you to create drag and drog UI elements so that you can design the look of your app visually — without having to code the location of every button and text field.